EK47/Datamatch/README.md

-# Project-42.github.io
+# DataMatch Fundraiser Website
 My Programming Website for School!
+This is nothing right now.
+By December, there should actually be something worth forking, watching, or reading about.
+Tune in then, and maybe this page won't be so lonely...